 In 2017, the City produced a Community Needs Assessment to help identify priority health and human services disparities within Issaquah.
 The Assessment identified several themes including disparities by ethnicity, sex and income, housing in stability, behavioral health needs and barriers to accessing services and resources.
 During the strategic planning process, community members identified housing affordability as a major issue, as well as a desire for more social services.
 With greater opportunities to live, work, and find every-day needs in the community, jobs and housing are more balanced and the City becomes more complete- contributing toward a more livable, sustainable community.

-There is an increase in new and existing businesses that choose to locate and expand in Issaquah, especially those with wage levels that enable workers to also live in the community - (SE1)
+There is an increase in new and recovery of existing businesses that choose to locate and expand in Issaquah, especially those with wage levels that enable workers to also live in the community - (SE1)

 - Conduct a study and propose tools that would give Issaquah a competitive advantage to recruit employers that fit the City vision.

 - Develop an employer recruitment plan (e.g. major employers, marketing, and commercial space availability).

 - Expand support for small business and start-up training and development.